Empower Your Practice

 • Pros: Flexible, integrates with existing WordPress sites, wide payment options.

-• Cons: No clinical notes, GDPR compliance is plugin-dependent, requires technical setup.
+• Cons: No clinical notes, HIPAA compliance is plugin-dependent, requires technical setup.

 1. BookingPress is another WordPress-based scheduling plugin with a clean interface and a functional free tier.
 Like Bookly, it is designed for general appointment businesses rather than clinical practices.